retrosight/rest/search.md

 (if any).
 ```

-The phrase `serves to identify` from the RFC can be interpreted to mean it may or may not return only a single item -- hence search should always return an array.
+The phrase `serves to identify` from the RFC is a bit ambiguous and can be interpreted to mean it may or may not return only a single item -- hence search should always return an array.

 Search is another collection within the service.

-> This is how Google approaches search, as a collection: `https://www.google.com/search?q=api`
+> This is how Google formats the search URI: `https://www.google.com/search?q=api`

 ## Examples of search